301,000, according to a 2014 U.S. Census estimate. Anchorage is Alaska's largest city with 41 percent of the state's population.

 Anchorage sits at the base of the Chugach Mountains along the coast of Cook Inlet in Southcentral Alaska.
 Alaska is acutally the most northern, western and eastern point in the United States.
 The Aleutian Chain extends into the Eastern Hemisphere.

 You can see the Chugach, Kenai, Talkeetna, Tordrillo, Aleutian and Alaska mountain ranges from Anchorage.
-Mount McKinley, 130 miles (208 km) north of downtown, can be seen on clear days.
-This 20,320-foot peak is the tallest mountain in North America.
+Denali, once known as Mount McKinley, 130 miles (208 km) north of downtown, can be seen on clear days.
+This 20,310-foot peak is the tallest mountain in North America.
+The mountains surrounding Anchorage aren't just big, they're the place to go for big adventures.

 The Good Friday Earthquake shook all of Southcentral Alaska on March 27, 1964.
-It is the strongest ever recorded in North America, measuring 9.2 on the Richter Scale.
+It is the strongest ever recorded in North America, measuring 9.2 in magnitude.

 Outlets in Alaska are 110 volts, 60 AC-the same as the rest of the United States.